diliscia/stm_accessibilty_review/README.md

 ### Bus Stops Accessibility Based on Wheelchair Boarding

-- 91% of all Montréal Bus stops have Wheelchair Boarding Accessibility.
+- 91% of all Montreal Bus stops have Wheelchair Boarding Accessibility.
 Is important to mention that the same access also can be used for bikes.
 According to the STM site all the STM buses are properly equipped to securely carry wheelchairs and bikes.
 This accessibility is also relevant for parents with small kids in strollers.

 ![](chart/BusWCHAccess.png)